Advertisement

 Kakadu National Park

-Kakadu National Park is 20,000 square kilometres of diverse ecosystems, adventure and awe-inspiring landscapes and is one of the best known national parks in the Northern Territory.
-This UNESCO World Heritage-listed site has wetlands, ancient rock art as well as an abundance of crocodiles and rare birds that’ll make this a thrilling adventure no matter what you do.
-Up in the Northern Territory, it’s excruciatingly hot all year round, luckily, the park also has a range of picture-worthy waterfalls and swimming holes to take a dip in.
+Kakadu National Park is 20,000 square kilometres of diverse ecosystems, adventure and awe-inspiring landscapes.
+It is one of the best-known national parks in the Northern Territory.
+This UNESCO World Heritage-listed site has wetlands, ancient rock art, and an abundance of crocodiles and rare birds that’ll make this a thrilling adventure no matter what you do.

 Getty